open-craft/ansible-playbooks/playbooks/roles/sprintcraft/README.md

-Ansible role for deploying Sprints
+Ansible role for deploying SprintCraft
 ============================================================

 This role deploys [the application for sprint management][1].